jpvajda/languageparse/README.md

 # languageparse

-a simple python program to parse code languages from from Github Projects
+`Language Parse` is a simple Python program to parse parse organization code languages from from Github Projects.

+This program will only work with github projects that are public if you wish to query a private repo you can use a [Github PAT](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to authenticate.